 PRESERVATION NEWSLETTER DISTRICT SPOTLIGHT: WALES GARDEN The "splendid" and "sumptuous" neighborhood of Wales Garden has long been a popular place to live in Columbia.
 This architecturally eclectic neighborhood was developed between 1915 and the 1950s and was designated a local Architectural Conservation District in 2008.
 Keep reading to find out more about "one of the most attractive parts of Columbia"!

 PLANNING THE NEIGHBORHOOD In 1912, the City Development Company (CDC) purchased 80 acres of the former Stark Plantation to develop into an exclusive neighborhood.
 The CDC consisted of eight original members, one of which, Edwin Wales Robertson, Wales Garden was named for.
 Robertson was also the president of the Columbia Electric Railway, Light, and Power Company and was thus able to ensure that the street railway system ran into Wales Garden; The streetcar operated on Saluda Avenue from 1915-1936.
-Early planning the neighborhood also included ensuring the area included modern infrastructure such as access to City water and sewer as well as paved streets.
-The CDC's original layout of Wales Garden included 912 twenty foot wide parcels, Images clockwise from top: "Street View in Wales Garden" Postcard, February 1943, image courtesy of Richland Library; "New Development to be Sumptuous", article from The State, October 19, 1913; "A New City on the Hill is in the Making", article from The Columbia Record, March 3, 1914 Wales Garden Will Be One of the Most Attractive Parts of Columbia.

-the first of which was sold in December 1915.
+Early planning of the neighborhood also included ensuring the area included modern infrastructure such as access to City water and sewer as well as paved streets.
+The CDC's original layout of Wales Garden included 912 twenty foot wide parcels, the first of which was sold in December 1915.
 Early investors were permitted to purchase as many lots as they wished to create the lot size they desired, which is still evident today in the vastly different sized lots seen throughout the neighborhood.
 In the effort to establish exclusivity of the neighborhood, covenants were attached to the deeds for the early Wales Garden lots.
 These restrictions included prohibitions against apartments, hotels, stores and business being built in the neighborhood without permission.
 Other restrictions included no one-story houses, no house costing less than \$7,500, no front yard fences, no retaining walls, and no billboards.
-Of course overtime most of these early restrictions were relaxed or eliminated, such as allowing for onestory houses, but evidence of the early restrictions can be seen in the larger houses along the earliest developed streets between Saluda, Wateree, and Edisto.
+Of course overtime most of these early restrictions were relaxed or eliminated, such as allowing for one-story houses, but evidence of the early restrictions can be seen in the larger houses along the earliest developed streets between Saluda, Wateree, and Edisto.